 In the next two decades, the neighborhood hosted Jews, Scandinavians, Germans, English, Americans and others who flooded into small, medium and big houses throughout the neighborhood.
 Schools were built, churches and synagogues erected and businesses were started, as well as the family and friends who grew in the Long School neighborhood.
 The neighborhood’s namesake was built in the early 1890s, and the place became the definition of close-knit during this era.

 Easter Sunday Tornado

 On Easter Day 1913, a tornado ravaged the area.
 More than 100 people were killed within a 10 block radius of North 24th and Lake Streets, which is in the northeast corner of the Long School neighborhood.
+The Franklin Theater was wrecked by the tornado.
 Thousands of buildings were demolished, including homes, faith communities, businesses and more.
 The devastation was nearly complete.

 The fabric of the community was so strong that most businesses and homes were recovered within a year.
 There were ads in the local paper that said some obliterated businesses were rebuilt within days of the tornado.